dragon-dune/dragon-dune/dragon-dune.md

     one gold per unit).
 7. Special Card (Ace): You may discard a special card to stop a player from hiring Goblin mercenaries that turn.
-8. Alliance Power: Your ally may may half price (rounded down) for Goblin mercenaries (even the Orcs may do this); you may disband units at the beginning of the movement round; you may disband units for free.
+8. Alliance Power: Your ally may pay half price (rounded down) for Goblin mercenaries (even the Orcs may do this); you may disband units at the beginning of the movement round; you may disband units for free.